Are You Ready to Fall In Love with Yourself?

 It’s February – the month of LOVE.
 Your opinion about celebrating Valentine’s Day is likely influenced by whether you’re in a relationship or not.
-Being pampered by your partner can be honey to the soul.
-However, if you’re single you may roll your eyes and want to hide on your couch, stuffing your face with chocolate while binge watching your favorite Netflix series.
+Being pampered by your partner can be honey to the soul, but not always.
+Being single you may roll your eyes and want to hide on your couch, eating too much chocolate while binge watching your favorite TV show.

-The Number One Person to LOVE this month
+The Number One Person to LOVE this month...and always

 The questions is…do you really love yourself?
 I’ve spent a lot of time on this topic.
 Looking back, I now know I didn’t really love myself.
-I've been overweight, a fit athlete, counting every calorie I put in my mouth (not good), but I didn't love myself.
-I knew I had a long way to go with every personal jab, every compulsive behavior, and every bit of frustration I felt toward myself.
+I've been overweight and then a fit athlete again, I was a compulsive chocolate eater, but then also counted every calorie I put in my mouth (not good).
+I tried to be perfect but nothing externally led me to loving myself.
+I knew I had a long way to go with every personal jab, every compulsive behavior, and every bit of frustration I aimed towards myself.

-Today, after many years of peeling back the layers of my own psyche, and taking conscious steps towards self-LOVE, I’m in a much better place.
+Today, after many years of peeling back the layers of my own psyche, and taking conscious steps towards self LOVE and love towards others, I’m in a much better place.
 I still have moments where I find I’m being less than loving towards myself but I keep working on it knowing that every step forward creates a meaningful positive shift.
 And that’s exactly what I want for you.

 My recipe for self-LOVE